WillCao68/twist-api/source/includes/v2/_integration_oauth.md

 # &#8627; OAuth

-The OAuth integration is the most powerful way to use the Twist API but it's also the one that needs a more work for a full setup.
+The OAuth integration is the most powerful way to use the Twist API but it's also the one that needs more work for a full setup.
 The steps needed to setup are described in our [OAuth2](#oauth2) section.

 **Example usage**: Integrate an application with Twist, creating new